NCBI-Hackathons/PubRunner/README.md

 If you want to use Docker

 ###Docker Option:
-  1. `docker pull ftp_pubrunner` command to pull the image from the DockerHub (hyperlink
+  1. `docker pull ncbihackathons/pubrunner` command to pull the image from the DockerHub (hyperlink
-  2. `docker run -p 80:80 ftp_pubrunner` Run the docker image from the master shell script
+  2. `docker run ncbihackathons/pubrunner` Run the docker image from the master shell script

 ###Non-Docker Option: